-One of the unsung delights of travelling on a group adventure is the ability to share a twin room, paving the way to beautiful hotels in extraordinary locations worldwide.
-Even if you’re somewhat cautious about the idea beforehand, most of travellers end up revelling in the opportunity to connect with like-minded people and have a roomie to rely on.
+One of the unsung delights of traveling on a group adventure is the ability to share a twin room, paving the way to beautiful hotels in extraordinary locations worldwide.
+Even if you’re somewhat cautious about the idea beforehand, most travelers end up reveling in the opportunity to connect with like-minded people and have a roomie to rely on.

 Why does Flash Pack do shared rooms?